M-TH: 8:30 a.m.-4:30 p.m.

-Students can submit the Request for Undergraduate S/U Grade Form by the end of the drop/add period.
+Students can submit the Request for Undergraduate S/U Grade Form by the resign deadline for the course.

 I requested S/U grading for a course.
 Can I also request and be granted an Incomplete for that course?

-Yes, as long as the circumstances follow the parameters for you to request an incomplete grade from the faculty member.
-You may only be granted approval for an ‘I’ grade by your instructor if you have a passing average in the coursework that has been completed, and have well-defined parameters to complete the course requirements that could result in a grade better than the default grade.
+Yes, as long as you meet the criteria to request an incomplete grade from the faculty member.
+You may only be granted approval for an ‘I’ grade by your instructor if you have a passing average in the coursework that has been completed and have well-defined parameters to complete the course requirements that could result in a grade better than the default grade.

 Last updated: May 22, 2023 3:35 pm EST